 The above systems of work can be set as competencies against work roles in the Pegasus platform which a worker will need to complete to work for you.

-This simple risk management process helps you comply with the Act and keep your workforce safe on site.
+This simple risk management process may help you comply with the Act and assist in keeping your workforce safe on site.